sandra0498/JDBC-Project-323/README.md

 # JDBC Project 323

-This project will allow for the interaction with the user so the user can have specified data.
-Involves a writing group, book and publisher.
+This project will allow for the interaction between a user and a database that involves a writing group, book and publisher.